Frequently Asked Questions

 Q: What is the deal with microfiber?
 Why do some love it and others hate it?

 Microfiber is a synthetic fabric that absorbs very quickly, it’s also one of the cheaper options and dries very quickly.
 The downside is that it is prone to compression leaks when baby starts moving more.
-Think of microfibre as a sponge - absorbs very quickly, but releases liquid under pressure.
-If you buy microfibre inserts, just bear in mind you might need to replace it with natural fibres at some point as baby gets older and output increases.
+Think of microfiber as a sponge - absorbs very quickly, but releases liquid under pressure.
+If you buy microfiber inserts, just bear in mind you might need to replace it with natural fibers at some point as baby gets older and output increases.
 Also see in fabrics

 Q: I'm getting leaks, why?

 There are multiple reasons you can experience leaks, but leaks are NOT normal with cloth nappies, if you have the right solution, fit and absorbency, you should not be experiencing leaks: